benbrastmckie/ModelChecker/Code/README.md

 Optionally, the user can specify whether to print the Z3 constraints when a model is found, or the unsatisfiable core when no model exists, as well as an option to save the output.

+## Syntax

+The language currently includes operators for the counterfactual conditional `boxright`, modal operators for necessity `Box` and possibility `Diamond`, and the extensional operators for conjunction `wedge`, disjunction `vee`, material conditional `rightarrow`, material biconditional `leftrightarrow`, and negation `neg`.

 ## Semantics

-The semantics included is hyperintensional insofar as sentences are evaluated at states which may be partial rather than total as in intensional semantic theories.
+The semantics included is hyperintensional insofar as sentences are evaluated at _states_ which may be partial rather than total as in intensional semantic theories.
-States are modeled by bitvectors of a specified length (e.g., `#b00101` has length `5`), where state fusion is modeled by the bitwise OR operator `|`.
+States are modeled by bitvectors of a specified length (e.g., `#b00101` has length `5`), where _state fusion_ is modeled by the bitwise OR operator `|`.
 For instance, `#b00101 | #b11001 = #b11101`.
 The _atomic states_ have exactly one occurrence of `1` and the _null state_ has no occurrences of `1`.
 The space of states is closed under fusion and finite.